sarangpadhye/FibSequenceWebService-JAVA_WS/README.md

 n as the input number.
 This project uses the SOAP as a protocol for messaging between the WebService and any program which wishes to consume this service.
 More specifically this uses a JAVA-WS specification.
 This project uses GlassFish Server to publish this application.
+This project current would be published and host on the local machine.

 Run/Deploy Instructions: